-People living with HIV today can lead healthy, productive lives through antiretroviral therapy (ART) to manage physical symptoms of HIV/AIDS.
+People living with HIV are now leading healthy and productive lives through antiretroviral therapy (ART) to manage physical symptoms of HIV/AIDS.
 In addition, HIV-positive individuals may also seek mental health services to manage the social and emotional symptoms that often accompany an HIV diagnosis.
 Listed below are a few of the common reasons for seeking mental health services:

 Adjusting to Life with HIV/AIDS

-When individuals first receive a positive diagnosis of HIV, they may experience a variety of emotions, such as denial, anger, and/or sadness.
+When individuals initially receive a positive diagnosis of HIV they may experience a variety of emotions, such as denial, anger, and/or sadness.
 During this time, HIV-positive individuals may seek services from a mental health provider to help with grieving the loss of their HIV-negative status and/or learning how to transition into a life with HIV/AIDS.

 Coping with Stigma